jbesq777/ConsensysFinalProject/DesignPatterns.md

 The marketplace application considered and used a number of Ethereum design patterns.
 We will list them in detail below.

+**Contract Modifiers**
+ Solidity function modifiers when added to a function body extend it, allowing us to abstract parts of our code and write functions with fewer conditionals checks intertwined with state changes.

+Creating a function modifier
+The syntax looks similar to declaring a function, except it uses the modifier keyword.
+The underscore on indicates how the original function is changed:

+modifier assertValueIsOne(uint value) {
+  assert(value == 1);
+  _; // original function goes at this point
+}
+function doSomething(uint value)
+  assertValueIsOne(value)
+{
+}
+Use cases
+Checking for invariants or conditions using require, revert (throw is deprecated, see more here) or assert accordingly:

+// For parameterless modifiers, we can omit parenthesis modifier isAllowed { assert(msg.sender == owner); // contract state
+  _;
+}
+modifier isValidAddress(address target) {
+  require(target != 0x0);
+  _;
+}
+modifier isValueBiggerThanZero(uint value) {
+  require(value > 0);
+  _;
+}
+function isOwner(address target) constant returns (bool) {
+  return target == owner;
+}
+function simpleFunction(address target)
+  isValidAddress(target)
+  isValueBiggerThanZero(msg.value)
+  isAllowed // omitted parenthesis for parameterless modifiers payable
+{
+    // do something
+}
+Please note that modifiers are applied to the original function in the order they are presented on the function declaration, i.e: isValidAddress, isValueBiggerThanZero, isAllowed and then payable.
+Checking for msg.sender permissions:

+modifier isOwner {
+  assert(owner == msg.sender);
+  _;
+}
+function finalize() isOwner {
+  finalized = true;
+}
+Raising events before or after a function is called:

+event StartEvent();
+event FinishEvent();
+modifier logEvents {
+  StartEvent();
+  _;
+  FinishEvent();
+}
+function toggle () logEvents {
+}

 **Contract Self Destruction**

 Marketplace uses the **Contract Self Destruction pattern for** terminating the Marketplace contract, This means removing it  **forever**  from the blockchain.
 Once destroyed, it&#39;s not possible to invoke functions on the contract and no transactions will be logged in the ledger.
 Solidity&#39;s selfdestruct does two things.